 Every business has had to re-examine its business model and make tough decisions to reduce payroll.
 So it should come as no surprise that a high percentage of my senior credit connections have been let go, leaving the job of managing billions of dollars of receivables to junior credit staff around the globe.

-Your junior credit team is going to be overworked and likely lack the knowledge to tackle more significant receivable issues within your firm.
-Imagine being given a task for which you have had little or no training, and the whole company is counting on you to figure it out- quick!
+Running a lean team in junior credit team may mean they will be overworked and likely lack the knowledge to tackle more significant receivable issues within your firm.
+Imagine being given a task for which you have had little or no training, and the whole company is counting on you to figure it out-- quick!

 It’s no different here at PCM.
 Many customers that come and visit our office are often surprised by how small our team is.
 I suppose it seems impressive that we can produce as much as we do with a close-knit staff of less than 20.
 As soon as they see our office size and get a glimpse of my typical workday, the questions start coming out.